mattermost/mattermost-ai-framework/README.md

 ## Background

+**🚀 Join the ["AI Exchange" channel](https://community.mattermost.com/core/channels/ai-exchange) where Mattermost's open source community is sharing AI news and innovation in real time!**

 This project is a framework for a self-hosted AI app in a multi-user chat environment that can be fully private and off-grid AKA air-gapped.
 Check out the [demo from May 15, 2023](https://www.linkedin.com/posts/iantien_opensource-writing-ai-activity-7064180683354636288-161h?utm_source=share&utm_medium=member_desktop).
+>>>>>>> Stashed changes

 This framework uses a locally-deployed [Mattermost](https://mattermost.com/) app to interface with a variety of LLM AIs.
 It currently supports local LLMs hosted via [Serge](https://github.com/nsarrazin/serge), a wrapper around [llama.cpp](https://github.com/ggerganov/llama.cpp) that can run LLMs without a GPU.